 7.15 Table 7.10 summarises the data relating to unauthorised encampments and makes recommendations for transit or stop-over pitch provision.
-In summary, analysis would suggest, on the basis of one caravan per pitch (to include a towing vehicle), a transit or stop-over pitch requirement of three pitches across Herefordshire.
+In summary, analysis would suggest, on the basis of one caravan per pitch (to include a

-Table 7.10 Transit site requirements 2014/15 to 2018/19 Locality Unauthorised Caravan days/month Average no. caravans on each unauthorised encampment Pitch requirements one van per pitch Herefordshire 3.1 NA 3
+Table 7.10 7.10 Transit site requirements 2014/15 to 2018/19 Locality Unauthorised Caravan days/month Average no. caravans on each unauthorised encampment Pitch requirements one van per pitch Herefordshir e NA 3.1 NA 3